Rays edge Yankees in 12 innings to keep playoff hopes alive | Devdiscourse

 Tampa Bay (94-64) posted its 10th walk-off win and remain a half-game ahead of Cleveland for the second wild-card spot after the Indians beat the Chicago White Sox 11-0 Tuesday night.
 The Rays entered the game trailing Oakland by 1 1/2 games for the first wild-card spot.
 Oakland is visiting the Los Angeles Angels.
 The Yankees (102-56) entered Tuesday one half-game behind Houston for the best record in the majors.
 The Astros were visiting Seattle later Tuesday.

 The Rays used nine pitchers to get their latest win.
-Peter Fairbanks (2-3) stranded a runner on second by striking out Brett Gardner.
+Peter Fairbanks (2-3) entered the game in the 12th inning and stranded a runner on second by striking out Brett Gardner.
 Cameron Maybin homered in the third off Yonny Chirinos for the Yankees while slumping Kevin Kiermaier connected in the fifth off Stephen Tarpley.

 New York left-hander Jordan Montgomery opened the game and made his first start since May 1, 2018.
 He allowed three hits in two scoreless innings.
 CC Sabathia made his first career regular-season relief appearance and got two strikeouts while throwing 13 pitches in the fourth.